shaypal5/awesome-twitter-data/README.rst

 Tweet datasets (labelled)
 --------------------------

-* `Sentiment140 <http://help.sentiment140.com/for-students/>`_ - Automatically laballed; authors assume that any tweet with positive emoticons, like :), are positive, and tweets with negative emoticons, like :(, are negative.
+* `Sentiment140 <http://help.sentiment140.com/for-students/>`_ - Automatically labelled; authors assume that any tweet with positive emoticons, like :), are positive, and tweets with negative emoticons, like :(, are negative.

 * `Weather-sentiment <https://data.world/crowdflower/weather-sentiment>`_